Photon ring autocorrelations from gravitational fluctuations around a black hole: Imprints of gravitational fluctuations on black hole images

 The $\delta u_{\nu} = 0$ results from $\delta g^{00}=0$ for the axial metric perturbations.
-It shows that the perturbed 4-velocities $u_\mu$ take the same forms in RW gauge and TT gauge.
-Substituting the expression of 4-velocities into Eq~(\ref{22}), we obtain the redshift fluctuations in the form of
+It shows that the perturbed 4-velocity $\delta u_\mu$ takes the same form as those in RW gauge and TT gauge.
+Substituting the expression of 4-velocities into Eq.~(\ref{22}), we obtain the redshift fluctuations in the form of